 - Nutritional counseling and personal training for teens

-As the parents of a rehab graduate, you’ll need lots of support as you help your teen make the transition to adulthood.
-Continuing care services are available to families as well as to teen alumni.
-We encourage you to take advantage of these recovery resources by participating actively in counseling sessions, peer group support meetings and experiential therapies.
+As the parents of a teen rehab graduate, you’ll need support as you help your teen make the transition to adulthood.
+Continuing care services are available for families as well as for teen alumni.
+We encourage you to take advantage of these recovery resources by participating actively in counseling sessions, peer group support meetings, and experiential therapies.